 (Links are affiliate links, by the way.)

+If you’re traveling to NYC with a toddler, a collection of board books is a good way to prepare them.
 Let’s just get this out of the way now, for every section of recommendations, there are so many awesome options.
 So many.
 This list was fun and difficult to compile.
 I’m going to pick one, but I may link out to other options as well.

 I like this board book for NYC because it introduces the city to kids via color.
-I think it makes a great jumping off point for babies who will experience the city for the first (second, third, etc.) time.
-Then, once in the city, parents can talk about color and the city more in depth.
+I think it makes a great jumping-off point for babies who will experience the city for the first (second, third, etc.) time.
+Then, once in the city, parents can talk about color and the city more in-depth.